Sergey Akhromeyev: World War II

-In 1940, he graduated from the 1st Special Naval School in Moscow and in the same year began military service, enrolling in the M.V.
-Frunze Higher Naval School.
+In 1940, he graduated from the 1st Special Naval School in Moscow and in the same year began military service, enrolling in the M. V. Frunze Higher Naval School.
 He took additional training at the naval base of the Baltic Fleet in Liepāja, in recently Soviet-occupied Latvia.
 Akhromeyev was a Naval Infantry junior officer on the Eastern Front, serving with distinction during the Siege of Leningrad, and was wounded and suffered frostbite.
-He continued his studies at the M.V.
-Frunze Higher Naval School.
+He continued his studies at the M. V. Frunze Higher Naval School.

 Enrolled in August 1942 as a cadet in the courses of lieutenants at the 2nd Astrakhan Infantry School, which he graduated in the same year.
 From May to August 1942 he was a cadet with the Black Sea Fleet, serving as part of the gunnery unit on the ship.
 He then served as commander of a rifle platoon of the 197th Army Reserve Regiment of the 28th Army, and since 1943 as an adjutant senior rifle battalion of the same regiment on the 4th Ukrainian Front.

 At one point he was ordered to guard and hold a road on which the German Army would be trying to advance.
 Despite a bloody battle, he was able to accomplish the task.
-Relating the story during a meal with Secretary of State George Shultz and Ambassador Ken Adelman in Reykjavík during the Reagan Administration, Akhromeyev told Shultz that his accomplishment was not only a great sign of his patriotism, as Shultz suggested, but also was because had he abandoned the road, Stalin would have had him shot.
+Relating the story during a meal with Secretary of State George Shultz and Ambassador Kenneth Adelman in Reykjavík during the Reagan Administration, Akhromeyev told Shultz that his accomplishment was not only a great sign of his patriotism, as Shultz suggested, but also was because had he abandoned the road, Stalin would have had him shot.
 He was decorated for his participation in the defense of Leningrad.

 From July 1944, he was commander of a motorized battalion of machine gunners of the 14th Self-Propelled Artillery Brigade of the Reserve of the High Command in the Kharkov and Moscow Military Districts.
 On 1945, he graduated from the Higher Officers' School of Self-Propelled Artillery of the Armored and Mechanized Forces of the Red Army.